nicholas-long/pen-test-environ/README.md

 # build and run

+Test it in a docker.
 Mounts your user git credentials into the docker for convenience.

 ```
 ./run.sh
 ```

 # install in host

+Not perfectly implemented yet.
+If something breaks, just look at the dockerfile for advice.

 ```
 ./install.sh